 The campaigns are an instrument to enhance the international visibility of Germany's outstanding R&D landscape.
 First-class scientists, potential investors and foreign companies should become so enthusiastic about the location Germany, that they will carry out their activities in Germany and in cooperation with German research and innovation.
 For this purpose, excellent networks and existing successful cooperations on priority topics – such as the High-Tech Strategy of the Federal Government – or a priority country are highlighted by the campaigns.
 These success stories are meant to trigger further cooperation activities in Germany or with German scientists.

-Since 2006, the BMBF has carried out eight priority campaigns with the support of the DLR Project Management Agency, each with a geographical or thematic focus.
+Since 2006, the BMBF has carried out 8 priority campaigns with the support of the DLR Project Management Agency, each with a geographical or thematic focus.
 The 9th campaign will be launched in May 2019:

 - Russia (2011-2014)